Rotorouter/openstack-liberty-ansible/README.md

 $HOME/ansible/etc  Config files, templates, and fragments
 $HOME/ansible/vars Variable files

 $HOME/ansible/vars/liberty_vars.yml contains a bunch of passwords; change these to your taste.
+The passwords don't reflect ones in use by my employer or in any actual environment.